 What does a Geneticist do?

-Research is one thing all geneticists do in common.
-They study how different life forms vary and how these variations are passed on to succeeding generations.
+Geneticists study how different life forms vary and how these variations are passed on to succeeding generations.
 This requires them to conduct experiments in order to determine the origin, mechanisms, and governing laws of particular inherited traits.

-Geneticists also seek out determinants (such as disease resistance, size, and color differences) responsible for certain traits.
+Geneticists also seek out determinants (such as disease resistance, size, and colour differences) responsible for certain traits.
 They do this through careful analysis in order to gain understanding of the various relationships between heredity and factors like fertility and maturity.

-Depending on where they work, geneticists might then develop methods to modify or generate new traits through the use of chemicals, radiation, or other means, or to use what they learn in genetic counseling, in managing a hereditary disease, or in teaching a new crop of future geneticists.
+Depending on where they work, geneticists might then develop methods to modify or generate new traits through the use of chemicals, radiation, or other means, or to use what they learn in genetic counselling, in managing a hereditary disease, or in teaching a new crop of future geneticists.